No matter if you had password protected your laptop and kept every data secured from your wife, husband or another family member.

 - Browsing HTTPS Websites only, ensures that the data inside that particular website is encrypted before transferring.
 You can use HTTPS everywhere plugin to make sure the websites you visit are encrypted (have HTTPS in the URL).

-Make sure a VPN you are selecting supports torrenting and has a kill switch (to prevent identity expose while VPN connection drops).
+Make sure a VPN you are selecting supports torrenting and has a kill switch enabled in it.
 You can go for NordVPN which has advanced privacy features, torrenting support (with kill switch), and US Netflix access too.

 - Tor (Onion Routing) is also a way to anonymize your browsing history.
-But, it is important to mention that because of the wide network of virtual tunnels and numerous nodes, you will face obvious speed degradation.
+But, because of the wide network of virtual tunnels and numerous nodes, you will face obvious speed degradation.

 Is Your ISP Spying You?